Vyral/mike-wall-recruiting/_drafts/top-50-real-estate-agents.md

 ---
 layout: post
+title: >-
-title: Top 50 Real Estate Agents
+  One Of The Top 50 Real Estate Agents In The United States Moves To EXP Realty
+  - Curtis Johnson
 date:
 tags:
 excerpt: